mwanji/humpty/README.md

 ### Injection

-While constructor injection is not allowed because resources must be instantiatable by a ServiceLoader, field and method injection may be used by using the javax.inject.Inject annotation.
+While constructor injection is not allowed because resources must be instantiatable by a ServiceLoader, a limited form of dependency injection is available.
+One method may be annotated with the javax.inject.Inject annotation.
 Dependencies that can be injected:

 * `WebJarAssetLocator` to find assets in a WebJar
 * `Configuration.Options` contains user-provided options
+* `ServletContext` from the Servlet 3 API

 ### Custom Processors